-As with all Associated Terminal facilities, we emphasize safety and environmental responsibility as a key part of our everyday operations.
+As with all Associated Terminal facilities, we emphasize safety and environmental responsibility at the MGMT as a key part of our everyday operations.

 Associated Terminals operates the Myrtle Grove Midstream Terminal – a floating grain elevator specializing in the transfer of grain and grain byproducts between barges and ocean vessels.
 Located at mile post 56.8 A.H.P. on the Lower Mississippi River, this terminal offers vessels the advantage of providing the shortest transit time from the Gulf of Mexico.

-Add to that our specialized, state-of-the-art equipment and highly qualified personnel, and it’s plain to see that the Myrtle Grove Midstream Terminal is the ideal facility for the export of grain and grain byproduct cargoes.
+Add to that our highly qualified personnel, and it’s plain to see that the Myrtle Grove Midstream Terminal is the ideal facility for the export of grain and grain byproduct cargos.

 Finally, two additional midstream systems are located in the vicinity of Myrtle Grove between mile markers 56 and 58 A.H.P.